Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Introduction

-\emph{Organization.} The rest of the paper is organized as follows.
-In Section~\ref{sec:system_model} we introduce the system model and present the sum capacity optimization problem.
-In Section~\ref{sec:optimization} we describe the scheduling framework, while in Sections~\ref{sec:dist_based} and \ref{sec:cap_based} we present our proposed distance-based and capacity-based clustering algorithms, respectively.
-In Section~\ref{sec:numerical_results} we show our numerical results, and compare the different scheduling and clustering solutions.
+The rest of the paper is organized as follows.
+In Section \ref{sec:system_model}, we introduce the system model.
+In Section~\ref{sec:sumcapoptimization}, we present the sum capacity optimization problem.
+In Section \ref{sec:optimization}, we describe the scheduling framework, while in Sections \ref{sec:dist_based} and \ref{sec:cap_based} we present distance-based and capacity-based clustering algorithms, respectively.
+In Section~\ref{sec:numerical_results}, we show numerical results and compare the different scheduling and clustering solutions.
 Finally, Section~\ref{sec:conclusions} draws the main conclusions.

-{\it Notation:} Scalars are denoted by italic letters; vectors and matrices by boldface lowercase and uppercase letters, respectively; sets are denoted by calligraphic uppercase letters. $\diag(\bm{a})$ indicates a square diagonal matrix with the elements of $\bm{a}$ on the principal diagonal. $\bm{A}^{\rm T}$ and $\bm{A}^\dagger$ denote the transpose and the conjugate transpose of matrix $\bm{A}$, respectively. $[\bm{A}]_{k \ell}$ denotes the scalar value in the $k$-th row and $\ell$-th column of matrix $\bm{A}$, while $\bm{a}_k$ denotes the $k$-th element of vector $[\bm{a}]$.
+Scalars are denoted by italic letters; vectors and matrices by boldface lowercase and uppercase letters, respectively; sets are denoted by calligraphic uppercase letters. $\diag(\bm{a})$ indicates a square diagonal matrix with the elements of $\bm{a}$ on the principal diagonal. $\bm{A}^{\rm T}$ and $\bm{A}^\dagger$ denote the transpose and the conjugate transpose of matrix $\bm{A}$, respectively. $[\bm{A}]_{k \ell}$ denotes the scalar value in the $k$-th row and $\ell$-th column of matrix $\bm{A}$, while $[\bm{a}]_k$ denotes the $k$-th element of vector $\bm{a}$.
 The imaginary unit is denoted as $j =\sqrt{-1}$, and $\angle a$ denotes the phase of $a \in \mathbb{C}$.
 Finally, $\mathbb{E}[\cdot]$ denotes statistical expectation.